miikanissi/miikanissi.com/content/posts/deploy-django-web-app-with-postgres-nginx-gunicorn.md

 ENTRYPOINT ["/usr/src/app/entrypoint.prod.sh"]
 ```

-To summarize the dockerfile, I first begin by using the official Alpine Linux Python
+To summarize the Dockerfile, I first begin by using the official Alpine Linux Python
 image as a base.
 I then install some additional packages which are required to build
-[Werkzeug](https://werkzeug.palletsprojects.com/en/2.2.x/) Python package among other
+[Werkzeug](https://werkzeug.palletsprojects.com/en/2.2.x/) Python package, among other
 things.
-Next I use poetry to install the Python dependencies.
-Lastly I copy the project
+Next, I use poetry to install the Python dependencies.
+Lastly, I copy the
-files inside of the image, set the entrypoint script as executable and define the image
+project files inside the image, set the entry point script as executable and define the
-entrypoint as that script.
-The entrypoint script in my case just checks if PostgreSQL is
+image entry point as that script.
+The entry point script in my case just checks if
-running and when it is it begins executing the command defined in the docker compose
+PostgreSQL is running and when it is, it begins executing the command defined in the
-file:
+docker compose file:

 ```sh
 #!/bin/sh